wethinkagile/console-paint/README.md

     Unit Tests

+    > Should plot a 5,9 Canvas
+	> Should bucket fill a 20,4 Canvas with o
+	> Should substitute tuples in pixels
 	> Should Get Color Of Coordinates
-    > Should add reduntant Items to pixels and uniquify
+	> Should substitute tuples in pixels
 	> Should Set Color for a specific Coordinate
-    > Should add reduntant Items to pixels and uniquify
+	> Should substitute tuples in pixels
+	> Should Init Canvas Area 20,4 with ' '
 	> Should get colored Canvas
 	> Should get colored Rectangle
 	> Should colorise the Coordinates
 	> Should get Coordinates of Line

-    8 Tests passed.
+	10 Tests passed.

 Also, in `methods.py`:<br>
-Uncomment `#testDrawFourNeighbour()` and `#testPlotPixels()` and run `./methods.py` to run these two tests
+`testDrawFourNeighbour()` remaining because of testing of global 'pixels'. (which can't be returned from recursive function for testing purposes)

 ## Design-Decisions and Trade-Offs

 - Decided against nCurses or gnuPlot because of requirement to not use a library
 - Emphasised on self-explanatory Code and helpful UX/UI
 - DRY is not fully followed, since there wasn't enough time.
-The introduced technical debt should be managed soon.
+The possibly introduced technical debt should be managed soon in order to scale-up.
-- 2 remaining tests in methods.py
+- 1 remaining test in methods.py

 ## ToDo's: